 For a chemical reaction to happen:

 A collision that produces a reaction is called a successful collision.
 The activation energy is the minimum amount of energy needed for a collision to be successful.
-It is different for different reactions.
+This is different for different reasons.

 There are different ways to determine the rate of a reaction.
 The method chosen usually depends on the reactants and products involved, and how easy it is to measure changes in them.

 In addition, how long a reaction is observed for depends on the rate of reaction.
 Reactions can vary from being almost instantaneous to taking years to complete.
 In the lab, reactions are usually followed over a few seconds or minutes.

 Rusting is a slow reaction.
 Give four examples of a very fast reaction.

 Combustion, explosions, neutralisation reactions and precipitation reactions are very fast reactions.

 The change in mass of a reactant or product can be followed during a reaction.
 This method is useful when carbon dioxide is a product which leaves the reaction container.
 It is not suitable for hydrogen and other gases with a small relative formula mass, Mr. The units for rate are usually g/s or g/m.

 The change in volume of a reactant or product can be followed during a reaction.
 This method is used when a gas leaves the reaction container.
 The volume of a gas is measured using a gas syringe, or an upside down burette or measuring cylinder.
 The units for rate are usually cm3/s or cm3/min.

 The rate of reaction can be analysed by plotting a graph of mass or volume of product formed against time.
 The graph shows this for two reactions.